Skip to main content

 .save(sessionOpts?, saveOpts?)

-Saving a successful session with the ability to save arbitrary data in the session.
+Saving a successful session with the ability to store arbitrary data in the session.
 Supports 2 optional arguments:

-• sessionOpts - arbitrary data to be stored in the session, can be a number, string, array, or object
+• sessionOpts - arbitrary data to store in the session, can be a number, string, array, or object

 • saveOpts - an object with session saving parameters:

-• multiply - an optional parameter, allows you to duplicate the session, as a value you need to specify a number
+• multiply - optional parameter, allows multiplying the session, the value must be a number

-• tag - an optional parameter, sets the tag for the saved session, you can use for example the domain name to link sessions to the domains from which they were obtained
+• tag - optional parameter, sets a tag for the saved session, you can use the domain name, for example, to link sessions to the domains they were obtained from

 await this.sessionManager.save('some data here', {